Need to modify, delete or generate data in a workspace table? Read on to learn how!

 3.2.
 Drag or click to select your tsv file

 Once you've uploaded a load file to your workspace, you should see your data right away.
 Click on the link (table name) to expand the table.
 A sample table with one sample (AH_spit) and one column of metadata (links to FASTQ files) would look like this:

 |If data tables reference entities in another table, the dependent table needs to be uploaded first.
 The order is as follows ("A > B" means entity type A must be uploaded before entity type B):

 Then, to associate data tables, make sure to check the box

 To link information in different tables, you must select “Create participant, sample, pair associations” at the prompt in the pop-up window that appears when you try to upload the files.

 Any tsv that references another tsv must be loaded after the primary reference. so the workflow is able to access data from the correct table.
 A good example is if you are running the workflow Mutect 2.
 The input table is a pairs table, but the fields in the pairs table references data stored in the sample table that's associated with participant IDs from a participant table.

 - Participant tsv

 - Pairs tsv

-For example, when you run Mutect2, if you uploaded the tables out of order or without selecting that checkbox, the workflow will fail because it reads from the pair table but has no knowledge of the sample table from which the pair table is supposed to read.
+If you uploaded the tables out of order or without selecting that checkbox, the workflow will fail because it reads from the pair table but has no knowledge of the sample table from which the pair table is supposed to read.